bobbyngo/MonopolyGame/README.md

 # Known Issue

-Player label is updated whenever the player rolls the dice, however, if a player landed on a square that is already occupied, the previous player's label will be erased.
+* Player label is updated whenever the player rolls the dice, however, if a player landed on a square that is already occupied, the previous player's label will be erased.
 This is only a visual issue and does not have any impact on the player's actual position in the system.

-# Known Issues:
-When the prompt asks the player to enter an integer, entering an out of bound integer, a letter or any other symbols will cause the program to crash.
+* When the prompt asks the player to enter an integer, entering an out of bound integer, a letter or any other symbols will cause the program to crash.
 Try Catch statements will be implemented later.
-If a player does not own any properties, entering invalid property index will cause the program to crash If programme is not in fullscreen then board may glitch
+* If a player does not own any properties, entering invalid property index will cause the program to crash
+* If programme is not in fullscreen then board may glitch